berlinonline/Dat0r/README.md

 Dat0r is a code-generation library that was built to ease our management of domain specific data-objects in php.
-The main difference to existing php solutions, that allow generating code to handle data structures is, that Dat0r is not an ORM and it doesn't implement any other persistence concerns.
+The main difference to existing php solutions, that allow generating code to handle data structures is, that Dat0r is not an ORM and it doesn't implement any other concerns than defining and holding data.
-It just takes care of defining data-structures and realizing them via code generation.
+It allows to define data-structures in xml and then realizes them via code generation.
-Besides plain containers for our data, we needed two more concerns to be respected by the lib.
+Besides holding (complexly) structured data, we needed two more concerns to be taken care of.
-* Ensure value consistency - no one wants ambigious data to be let in.
+* Ensure value consistency - we don't like broken data.
-* Support complex structure definitions such as aggregated/nested objects or inheriting from other data-objects.
+* Provide some kind of inheritance to allow reuse of structure definitions.

 Consistency is achieved by field specific validation of values.
 Values are only set if validation succeeds, so data is most surely always held as defined.